 The thresher is a powerful fighter for its size when taken on rod and line.
 It has also been known to jump clear of the water when attempting to throw the hook.

 Threshers are recognized by the International Game Fish Association as game fish.
 Many anglers consider the thresher shark more difficult to reel in than a mako of similar size.
 The preferred tackle is 24kg.

 Most big game anglers take threshers either on deeply trolled lures (particularly with the aid of a downrigger) or on a drift bait.

 Typically threshers will hit trolled baits or lures that have been set for marlin or tuna.
-The lures taken are often feathered jigs, Konaheads, Knuckleheads and the like.
-There are three different species of thresher shark but only one is found in New Zealand waters Alopias vulpinus.
+The lures taken are often feathered jigs, Konaheads, Knuckleheads, and the like.
+There are three different species of thresher sharks but only one is found in New Zealand waters Alopias vulpinus.

 Some very big threshers have been caught by members of the Tutuku Fishing Club in Dunedin.
 The New Zealand record thresher shark stands at 336kg.
 The average maximum length for a thresher shark is about 5m.

 The stomach contents of thresher sharks examined by Graham were found crammed with pilchards, sprats, mackerel and red cod.
 Graham relates the frightening experiences of the commercial fisherman who have hooked thresher sharks on hand-lines set for groper at North Reef, off Otago Heads.
 The thresher would rush at the bait and then turn upwards for a short distance.
 At which point the line would suddenly slacken giving the fisherman the impression that the shark had got away.
 Then the hooked shark suddenly hurls itself up out of the water, and should it be near enough to reach the boat with its tail there is grave danger of damage to the craft as it descends.